 If Henry had sold the stock for $25 a share, then he would only have to report $10,000 of earned income, and he would report no capital gain or loss.
 If he sold the stock for less than the exercise price, then he would only have a capital loss (the negative difference between the sale and exercise prices) and no earned income.

 There is another key factor that further complicates the taxation of ISOs.
 Taxpayers who receive large amounts of income from certain sources, such as tax-free municipal bond income or state income tax refunds, may end up having to pay something known as alternative minimum tax.
 This tax was created by the IRS to catch taxpayers who might otherwise avoid taxation through the use of certain strategies, such as moving all of their money to municipal bonds in order to receive only tax-free income.
+For more on the alternative minimum tax, refer to this guide from Carta.

 The formula that determines whether a taxpayer owes AMT is an independent calculation that counts certain items of income that would not be taxable on a regular 1040 as income.
 It also disallows some deductions that can normally be taken as well.
 One of these is the bargain element from exercise in a qualifying ISO disposition, which is considered a “preference item” of income for AMT.
 This means that this income, which is otherwise taxed as a long-term capital gain, is considered ordinary income for AMT purposes.
 Participants whose ISO exercises and sales land them in AMT territory can find themselves with a significantly higher tax bill than they would otherwise.